 A good craftsman knows their tools.
 Being a software developer is no exception.
 So, while programming and to stay in the flow of coding, it might be worthwhile to know some keyboard shortcuts and to not be distracted by clicking on menu items.
-In this blogpost I’ll focus on IntelliJ.
+In this blogpost, I’ll focus on IntelliJ.
 While IntelliJ has almost a shortcut for everything, there’s no need to know them all to be a productive programmer.
-What I’ve done instead is to list only the few me and my colleagues use on a daily basis, and mastering these will make you a slightly more proficient software developer.
+What I’ve done instead is to list only a few me and my colleagues use on a daily basis, and mastering these will make you a slightly more proficient software developer.

 I’ve split the keyboard shortcut into a few separate groups.
 The groups are split into editing and navigation (both the IDE as well as the code), to make the use of IntelliJ easier.
 The IntelliJ keyboard shortcuts below are based on the default Windows settings, if you’re using a different keymap, please have a look at the keymap reference (Help -> Keymap Reference) for the appropriate shortcut.